+GRADES 3-12

-GRADES 3-12 Lowest level should be considered first progressively more intensive consequences severity, age, and repetition of I sequences, ba ased on Inappropriate or Disruptive Behavior (Identified by state suspension code) LEVEL 1 Classroom and Teacher-led Responses (e.g., written apology, talk with school counselor, detention) LEVEL 2 Teacher-led/referred and Administrative Supported Responses (e.g., community serAssistant, peer mediation, temporary removal from class) LEVEL 3 Administrative Supported and/or Removal Responses (e.g., restorative practices, in-school suspension, in-school intervention) LEVEL 4 Administrative Supported and Short-Term Out-of- School Exclusionary Responses (e.g., restorative practices, mentoring programs, short-term suspension) LEVEL 5 Long-Term Administrative Supported, Out-of- School Exclusionary, and Referral Responses (e.g., long-term suspension, expulsion) Firearms (District Policy 5611) Apply to a student who is convicted or adjudicated delinquent for possession of a firearm on school grounds, convicted or adjudicated delinquent for committing a crime while in possession of a firearm on school grounds, or found knowingly in possession of a firearm on school grounds Possessing a firearm Other Guns (District Policy 5611) Possessing, using, and/or threatening to use firearm facsimiles, gun-like toys, and/or other similar items such as a water gun. o use a non-firearm g gun-like toy modifie Knives and Other Weapons (District Policy 5611) Possessing a knife or other implement cause serious bodily harm, with or intenttouseasa weapon.
-Using or threaten knife or other im weapon with intent serious bodily har plement as a to cause
+Lowest level should be considered first, followed by progressively more intensive consequences, based on severity, age, and repetition of behavior.

+Inappropriate or Disruptive Behavior (Identified by state suspension code) LEVEL 1 Classroom and Teacher-led Responses (e.g., written apology, talk with school counselor, detention) LEVEL 2 Teacher-led/referred and Administrative Supported Responses (e.g., community serAssistant, peer mediation, temporary removal from class) LEVEL 3 Administrative Supported and/or Removal Responses (e.g., restorative practices, in-school suspension, in-school intervention) LEVEL 4 Administrative Supported and Short-Term Out-of- School Exclusionary Responses (e.g., restorative practices, mentoring programs, short-term suspension) LEVEL 5 Long-Term Administrative Supported, Out-of- School Exclusionary, and Referral Responses (e.g., long-term suspension, expulsion) Firearms (District Policy 5611) Apply to a student who is convicted or adjudicated delinquent for possession of a firearm on school grounds, convicted or adjudicated delinquent for committing a crime while in possession of a firearm on school grounds, or found knowingly in possession of a firearm on school grounds Possessing a firearm Other Guns (District Policy 5611) Possessing, usin threatening to us facsimiles, gun-lil other similar ite water gun. se firearm ke toys, and/or o use a non-firearm g gun-like toy modifie Knives and Other Weapons (District Policy 5611) ife or other impleme bodily harm, with weapon.
+Using or threaten knife or other imp weapon with intent serious bodily har plement as a to cause

 Explosives (District Policy 5610) Possessing an incendiary or explosive deAssistant, material, or any combination of combustible or explosive substances, other than a firearm, that can cause harm to people or property (e.g., firecrackers, smoke bombs, flares; but NOT "snap pops," which should be treated as a disruption).
-Detonating or possessing and threatening to detonate an incendiary or explosive de Assistant or material, as described above.
+Detonating or possessing and threatening to detonate an incendiary or explosive deAssistant or material, as described above.